 Organic dark chocolate has proven health benefits given the right portion and quality, but too much of a good thing is never good!
 Chocolate cravings have been linked to a craving for sexual intimacy.
-The endorphins chocolate provides appears to satiate the need for physical closeness.
+The endorphins chocolate provides appear to satiate the need for physical closeness.

 The most interesting thing about common cravings for chocolate is that they can be mostly divided into two camps: those who crave milky chocolate, and those who crave bitter cacao.
 The milky chocolate cravers are possibly in need of a love based form of sexual intimacy.
 The need for physical intimacy is important.
 Finding a mate with similar spiritual alignment and vibrational frequency as you can be the most rewarding and fulfilling experience.

 Alcohol has been linked to the desire for an altered reality.
 Heavy users have difficulty accepting their current life and their current selves as they are.
 In addition to highlighting feelings of self-acceptance, alcohol has additional underlying emotions depending on the beverage you choose.
 Sweet beverages indicate boredom.
 Corn-based beverages indicate the desire to be successful.
 Grains indicate the desire to be comforted.

 In many cultures, spicy food is eaten during times of work stress.
 Spicy food is unique in that it can signify a few emotional cravings, due to capsaicin working to create a pain response and therefore a pain release.
 This can range from the release of anger to the release of stress, to even sexual feelings.